hungphongbk/vue-ssr-docs/vi/routing.md

 ## Routing với `vue-router`

 You may have noticed that our server code uses a `*` handler which accepts arbitrary URLs.
-This allows us to pass the visited URL into our Vue app, and reuse the same routing config for both client and server!
+This allows us to pass the visited URL into our Vue app, và reuse the same routing config for both client và server!

 It is recommended to use the official `vue-router` for this purpose.
-Let's first create a file where we create the router.
+Let's first Tạo một file where we create the router.
 Note similar to `createApp`, we also need a fresh router instance for each request, so the file exports a `createRouter` function:

 ``` js
 // router.js